ip-tools/uspto-opendata-python/README.rst

 For terms of use regarding their APIs and data, please visit the respective pages at `USPTO general terms`_ and `PatentsView API terms`_.
-In general, the published material is in the public domain and may be freely distributed and copied, but it is requested that in any subsequent use the United States Patent and Trademark Office (USPTO) be given appropriate acknowledgement (e.g., “Source: United States Patent and Trademark Office, www.uspto.gov”).
+In general, the published material is in the public domain and may be freely distributed and copied, but it is requested that in any subsequent use the United States Patent and Trademark Office (USPTO) be given appropriate acknowledgement (e.g., "Source: United States Patent and Trademark Office, www.uspto.gov").

 .. _USPTO Open Data Initiative: https://www.uspto.gov/learning-and-resources/open-data-and-mobility
 .. _USPTO Open Data Portal: https://developer.uspto.gov/